noaione/shosetsu-extensions/README.md

     1. I'm Not Even An Otome Game Mob Character!
 11. Light Novels Translations
     1. 100 Things I Don't Know About My Senpai
+12. Hellping
+    1. The Angel Next Door Spoils Me Rotten

 Above list should be working as intended when you open up the chapter, for Madara-based extension it should be working just fine.

+### Specials Info
+1. Hellping
+   This extension use a custom API made specifically for Shosetsu since the website design is so broken and hard to parse.
+See [`extras`](https://github.com/noaione/shosetsu-extensions/tree/dev/extras) folder for more info.